fatso83/razor-cli/README.md

 make
 ```

-You know have a `razor-cli.exe` binary
+You now have a `razor-cli.exe` binary

 ## Known issues
 - Very little error handling